Single peaked preferences: Necessary and sufficient condition

+It was already known since Inada that Worst-restricted was necessary but not sufficient for a profile to be single-peaked.

 Some examples

 Single-peaked preferences

 The following graph shows a set of three preferences that are single-peaked over outcomes {A,B,C,D,E}.
 On the vertical axis, the number represents the preference ranking of the outcome, with 1 being most preferred.
 Two outcomes that are equally preferred have the same ranking.

 The ordering over the outcomes is A < B < C < D < E. The ideal outcome for the green agent is A, for the red it is B, for the blue it is C. For each agent, when we move away from his ideal outcome, the ranking decreases.

 It can also be verified that, for each triplet of outcomes, one of them is never ranked last - the one in the middle.
 E.g., in {A,B,C}, B is never ranked last; in {C,D,E}, D is never ranked last; etc.

 Non single-peaked preferences

 If each of the two preferences represented by the following two graphs is added to the three preferences above, then the resulting group of four preferences is not single-peaked:

 For the blue preferences, it can be seen that the preference ranking spikes down for "D" and then spikes up for "E".
 This proves that the blue preferences are not single-peaked with respect to the ordering A<B<C<D<E, but it still does not prove that there is no other ordering with which all four preferences are single-peaked.
 To formally prove this, consider the set of three outcomes {A, D, E}.
 Each of these outcomes is a worst outcome of some agent: A is worst for the red agent, D is worst for the blue agent, and E is worst for the green agent above.
 Therefore, no ordering on X can make the set of preferences single-peaked.

 The green preferences are not formally single-peaked because they have two outcomes that are the most preferred: "B" and "C".
 Such preferences are sometimes called single-plateaued.